NIHAL-V-K/MediFlow-AI/README.md

 # MediFlow AI: Touchless Medical Screen Navigation Using Hand Gesture Recognition

+An AI-powered medical image navigation system that enables healthcare professionals to interact with medical images through real-time hand gesture recognition, eliminating the need for traditional input devices and creating a more efficient and hygienic clinical environment.

 ## Overview

 MediFlow AI is an intelligent medical image navigation system that enables healthcare professionals to interact with medical images through hand gestures instead of traditional input devices such as a mouse or keyboard.